The Stranger Theme of Passivity

-The Stranger seems to convey the message that passivity is an acceptable way of experiencing life and treating others.
-For the most part, the narrator/protagonist is an observer – a spectator – of life and its events.
+The Stranger (or at least Meursault) conveys the message that passivity is an acceptable way of experiencing life and treating others.
+For the most part, our main man is an observer—a spectator—of life and its events.
 He feels detached and alienated from his dead mother.
 He doesn’t love the woman who wishes to marry him.
 And, though he participates in life, he observes twice as much.
-Camus explores in The Stranger the thin line between indifference and acceptance; the novel features this character’s transformation from the former to the latter – a positive transition, in Camus’s world.
+The Stranger explores the thin line between indifference and acceptance; the novel features this character’s transformation from the former to the latter—a positive transition, in Camus’s world.

 From passive contentment to a new absurdist understanding of the world, Meursault’s journey has been one of enlightenment and acceptance.